natocool2/Easynet-Pro-KB/project-plan.md

 ## Progress Assessment

-The knowledge base development is proceeding on schedule, with excellent progress in the Business Intelligence, Projects and Investment, Legal Support, Marketing and Communication, and Technological Development sections.
+The knowledge base development continues to progress on schedule, with excellent progress in the Business Intelligence, Projects and Investment, Legal Support, Marketing and Communication, and Technological Development sections.
 Key achievements to date include:

 1. Successful establishment of a consistent, well-structured document format
 2. Development of comprehensive content with evidence-based best practices